jakimowb/enmapbox_testmigration2/doc/source/APIQuickStart.rst

 Create EnMAP-Box Applications
 -------------------------------

-Applications for the EnMAP-Box are normal python programs that might be called from the (i) EnMAP-Box GUI or the QGIS Processing Framework, where they appear in the (ii) EnMAPBoxAlgorithmProvider.
+Applications for the EnMAP-Box are python programs that can be called from

+* the EnMAP-Box GUI directly and might provide its own GUI
+* the QGIS Processing Framework.
+In this case they implement the GeoAlgorithm interface and are added to the EnMAPBoxAlgorithmProvider

-The ``enmapbox/apps/exampleapp`` shows how this can be done.
+The ``examples/exampleapp`` shows how this can be done.
 Copy, rename and modify it to your needs to get your code interacting with the EnMAP-Box.